12 Sales Operations KPIs Every Leader Should Be Measuring

 In the field of sales, where competition is a close companion, the win rate remains one of the most direct measures of success.
 This KPI measures the percentage of opportunities that convert to actual sales over a specific period.
 It's an indicator of how well your products or services appeal to your target market and how effectively your sales team can close deals.

-Keeping track of your win rate can help you identify changes in consumer preference or shortcomings in your sales strategy.
-This control allows swift adjustments to stay competitive and attuned to customers' changing needs.
+Keeping track of your win rate can help you identify shifts in consumer preferences or areas for improvement in your sales strategy.
+This control enables swift adjustments to stay competitive and responsive to customers' evolving needs.

 Small increases in win rates can lead to significant gains over time due to compounding benefits, so never underestimate their importance.
-Determine this ratio by dividing the number of won deals by the total number of opportunities tracked in a period and multiplying it by 100.
+Determine this ratio by dividing the number of won deals by the total number of opportunities tracked during a period and then multiplying the result by 100.

 3. Close Rate

 High close rates show proficiency in negotiating and persuading leads to make a purchase.
-However, a low close rate may point towards inadequate training, inconsistent selling techniques, or proposal quality problems.
+However, a low close rate may indicate inadequate training, inconsistent sales techniques, or proposal quality issues.
 Find this by dividing the number of deals closed by the total number of qualified leads, then multiplying it by 100.

 4. Cost Per Lead